rust-lang/rfcs/text/0000-eager-macro-expansion.md

 `eager_stringify!(let x = concat!("hello ", "world!"))` to become the string
 `let x = "hello world!"`.

-We could write `eager_stringify!` as a fairly straighforward proc macro using `ExpansionBuilder`.
+We could write `eager_stringify!` as a fairly straightforward proc macro using `ExpansionBuilder`.
 However, since decl macros are much quicker and easier to write and use, it would be nice to have a reusable "utility" macro which we could use to define `eager_stringify!`.